Mamak stall: Design

 Mamak stalls' affordable food and unpretentious atmosphere tend to create a casual dining atmosphere.
 Newer mamak stalls have more of a café aspect, usually being well lit and furnished with stainless steel tables.
 Some are outfitted with large flat screen televisions, or even projectors, so that patrons can catch the latest programs or live matches as they dine.
 Some mamak stalls also provide free Wi-Fi service.
 Despite these innovations, many modern mamak stalls attempt to retain their predecessors' open air dining atmosphere by setting up tables on a patio, the shoplot's walkway, or even on the street.

-Mamak Fare
+Fare

-A mamak stall usually offers different varieties of roti canai to eat and teh tarik, coffee, Milo, Horlicks and soft drinks to drink.
+A mamak stall usually offers different varieties of roti canai to eat and teh tarik, coffee, Milo, Horlicks, and soft drinks to drink.
 Most mamak stalls also serve several varieties of rice, such as nasi lemak and nasi goreng, as well as noodle dishes such as mee goreng (fried noodles).
 Some stalls also offer satay and Western dishes.

 A typical Mamak stall will offer the following dishes and beverages, though this differs from stall to stall: